The Czar Bomb

 October 30, 1961

-But Durnovtsev was a dutiful son of the Soviet Union, so bundled in a thick leather jacket against the icy, gray dawn of Olenya airfield in northern Russia, he meticulously inspected the 26-foot-long, silver-painted bomb.
-He paid particular attention to the bundle attached to the bomb’s tail.
+He paid particular attention to the huge bundle attached to the bomb’s tail.
 It held the 1,800-pound parachute that he hoped would be the savior for him and his crew.
-The huge parachute canopy would deploy as the bomb was released, in hopes of slowing descent to give time for the bomber and its accompanying TU-16 Badger observer plane to escape.
+The parachute canopy would deploy as the bomb was released, in hopes of slowing its descent to give time for the bomber and its accompanying TU-16 Badger observer plane to escape.

-Durnovtsev and his crew climbed aboard the plane, donned their harnesses and oxygen masks, and meticulously went through their preflight checklist.
-That procedure accomplished, Durnovtsev ended the early morning calm by starting the four turboprop engines.
-They roared obediently to life, their contra-rotating propellers making the plane deafeningly loud.
+Durnovtsev then ended the early morning calm by starting the four 15,000-horsepower turboprop engines.
+They roared obediently to life making the plane deafeningly loud.
 He shoved the throttles forward and began the taxi.

 The plane rumbled down the runway for a seemingly interminable distance before finally heaving itself into the overcast sky.
 Durnovtsev banked toward the northwest and set a course for the Mityushikha Bay Nuclear Testing Range 600 miles away.

 At 11:32 am Moscow time, a blinding flash lit up the clouds, its ethereal light expanding, causing the clouds to glow and become transparent.
 An immense, fiery orange ball emerged from a gap in the clouds—a sun born on earth, expanding, expanding, expanding.

 Eight seconds later, the blowtorch of a blast wave slammed into the plane, driving it into a plummeting uncontrolled dive of more than half a mile.
+Smoke filled the cockpit, as the plane’s electrical circuits sizzled and shorted out.

 Durnovtsev strained at the controls, fighting for the craft’s, and the crew’s, survival.
 Finally, he managed to recover the plane, and in the distance, he could see a rising, roiling mushroom cloud the magnitude of which no human had ever witnessed.
-It thrust relentlessly upward, reaching forty miles high into the stratosphere.
+It thrust relentlessly upward, reaching forty miles into the stratosphere.

-He eagerly anticipated what would come next: immediate promotion to the rank of lieutenant colonel, being named Hero of the Soviet Union, and very, very large quantities of vodka.
+He eagerly anticipated what would come next: promotion to the rank of lieutenant colonel, being named Hero of the Soviet Union, and very, very large quantities of vodka.

 An American observation plane nearby, scorched by the blast, managed to measure its size, at the equivalent of 58 megatons—million tons of TNT.